 First, we need to determine if the healthcare practice is considered a Covered Employer:

-- Or does the healthcare practice part of a part of a public agency – including local, state, or Federal government agency, regardless of the number of employees it employs?
+- Or does the healthcare practice part of a public agency including local, state, or Federal government agency, regardless of the number of employees it employs?

-If we one of the above are checked, the healthcare practice is a Covered Employer.
+If one of the above is checked, the healthcare practice is a Covered Employer.

 From there, we need to determine if the employee is an Eligible Employee: